daposarumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-for creating directory in a folder
+for moving a file to a new folder